HezTheCoder/TenjinJSE/README.md

+**ATTENTION: All use of this Software is subject to the terms of the license.
+Please read the License section carefully.**

 # TenjinJSE
 JSE (Job Skills Evaluation) version of Tenjin ("Task Engine"), a project task management system.
 The JSE version does not contain any branding (or, it replaces it with generic alternatives), trade-secret, or customer information.